-The financial statements have been prepared on a going concern basis, under the historical cost convention and in accordance with Financial Reporting Standard 102, the Financial Reporting Standard applicable in the UK and the Republic of Ireland and the Companies Act 2006 as applicable to companies using FRS 102.
+The financial statements have been prepared on going concern basis, under the historical cost convention and in accordance with Financial Reporting Standard 101 'Reduced Disclosure Framework' and the Companies Act 2006 as applicable to companies using FRS 101.

-The preparation of financial statements in compliance with FRS 102 requires the use of certain critical accounting estimates.
+The preparation of financial statements in compliance with FRS 101 requires the use of certain critical accounting estimates.
 It also requires management to exercise judgement in applying the Company's accounting policies (see note 3).